umccr/samplesheet-check-backend/README.md

 The project contains the `app.py` that is the main function of the app and directories:

-- *lambdas* -  the lambdas source code lives
+- *src* -  the lambdas source code lives
-  - *functions* - the logic for the main function
-  - *layers* - dependencies for the function code to run
 - *stacks* - the stack for which the code is structured at AWS

 # Setting up

-It is recomended to create a virtual environment for the app.
+It is recommended to create a virtual environment for the app.

 To do so please follow the instruction below.